 In mid-2023, when a sudden price correction occurred, particular exchanges had difficulties in sustaining stable feeds.
 However, some platforms were able to maintain accuracy and uptime thanks to their redundancy architecture and reliance on regional data centers.
 These systems prevented cascading order failures that could result due to the lack of resilient infrastructure.
 These systems should be present in volatile markets.

-Data-accessing APIs have similarly progressed from being merely a source of information.
-Developers now have integrated toolkits that enable the building of analytics dashboards, back-testing engines, and volatility index trackers.
-These are very important for algorithmic trading firms and individual developers.
+Data-accessing APIs are no longer just information sources.
+Developers now use integrated toolkits.
+These build analytics dashboards, back-testing engines, and volatility index trackers.
+This is crucial for algorithmic trading firms and individual developers.

-Real-time precision is crucial for everything from circulating stablecoins to adjusting reserves to NFT marketplaces raising or lowering their prices.
-If the crypto ecosystem is getting more complex in nature, it is ascertained that a real-time data understanding that joins decentralized and centralized applications is needed most.
+Real-time precision is vital for many tasks.
+These include circulating stablecoins and adjusting reserves.
+It also impacts NFT marketplaces raising or lowering prices.
+The crypto ecosystem is complex.
+Understanding real-time data that connects decentralized and centralized applications is essential